KonradOliwer/yana-be-flask/README.md

 ## TODO for production ready
 In case of productions configuration (like dp user and password) should at least land into environment variables.
 Alternatively there can be a configuration file.
 If we want higher level of security we might want to look for more sophisticated tools - like using AWS secret (if our infrastructure is on AWS).
 For higher security we also would like to compile code and don't keep original source code on the server.

+Building database from scratch is good thing for development but for production we should have some kind of migration system.
+We could use [Alembic](https://alembic.sqlalchemy.org/en/latest/) for that.

 ## running in development
 Before first run install dependencies